MA Musical Theatre*

 Over the 12 month course students will have the opportunity to deepen their understanding of new and existing Musical Theatre writing, historical and political contexts of the genre at the time of writing, and work with a wide range of musical theatre practitioners and choreographers to discover a range of approaches to the genre.

 Students training on this course will benefit from the exploring a variety of musicals and the effective communication of song, choreography and text, and the thoughtful interpretation of lyric and music.
-The course will culminate in a public-facing musical production, the chance to develop a showreel, and a UK industry facing showcase.
+As part of the course, students will gain on-set experience and develop a bespoke digital asset as part of a Movie Musical project.
+The course will culminate in a public-facing musical production, and a UK industry facing showcase.

 **Course content may be subject to change.

-Year 1 will consist of taught classes and workshops which will typically run from 9:00am – 5:30pm.
-Students may be required at different times for rehearsals in the lead up to performances and showcases.
+Students may be called at different times for rehearsals in the lead up to public performances and showcases.

 Module specification documents coming soon.